Staff and Advisors

 Michael Bacon works as the Portland Public Schools (PPS) Assistant Director for Dual Language Immersion, which provides program, professional, and curriculum development for 15 immersion programs in Spanish, Japanese, Mandarin, Russian, and Vietnamese in 24 K–12 schools.

-Bacon also directs the K–12 portion of the NSEP-funded K–16 Oregon Chinese Flagship grant in collaboration with the University of Oregon along with 12 Confucius Classrooms in PPS.
+Bacon also directs the K–12 portion of the NSEP-funded K–16 Oregon Chinese Flagship grant in collaboration with the University of Oregon.
 In collaboration with the Rand Corporation and American Councils, he is involved in three studies on the Effectiveness of Dual Language Immersion on Student Achievement in PPS, funded by the U.S. Department of Education’s Institute of Education Sciences.
 Bacon frequently presents and conducts workshops at local and national conferences on various aspects of immersion education and currently serves as President of the Dual Language Immersion Special Interest Group of ACTFL.
 He has 19 years of teaching and administrative experience in immersion education.

 Sue Berg is CEO/Executive Director of Yinghua Academy, a full immersion Mandarin Chinese K–8 school in Minneapolis, Minnesota.
 The school opened in 2006, as the first public charter Chinese immersion school in the U.S. and the first Chinese immersion school in the Midwest.